-2.4.1 The tentative construction programme for the Project is presented in Annex A. The construction works were commenced on 16 January 2006 and are scheduled to be completed by end of July 2007.
+2.4.1 The tentative construction programme for the Project is presented in Annex A. The construction works were commenced on 16 January 2006 and were scheduled to be completed by end of July 2007.
+According to the present schedule, the Project is to be extended.